-52. By reason of their positions with Siliconix, the Individual Defendants are in possession of non-public information concerning the financial condition and prospects of Siliconix, and especially the true value and expected increased future value of Siliconix and its assets, which they have not disclosed to Siliconix's public stockholders.
-Moreover, despite their duty to maximize shareholder value, the defendants have clear and material conflicts of interest and are acting to better their own interests at the expense of Siliconix's public shareholders.

-53. The Proposed Transaction is wrongful, unfair and harmful to Siliconix's public stockholders, and represents an effort by defendants to aggrandize their own financial position and interests at the expense of and to the detriment of Class members.

-54. The self-dealing, conflicts of interest and conduct harmful to the interests of the shareholders result from at least the following:

-(a) The exchange ratio offered to the public shareholders is inadequate;

-(b) It is in Vishay's interest to acquire the Company's shares at the lowest possible ratio, at 2.64 shares of Vishay common stock for each outstanding share of Siliconix common stock.
-The realizable value from growth and a recovery of the Company's historic performance is far in excess of the value reflected in the aforementioned exchange ratio; and

-(c) The Siliconix Board is fraught with conflicts.
+- 83. By reason of their positions with Siliconix, the Individual Defendants are in possession of non-public information concerning the financial condition and prospects of Siliconix, and especially the true value and expected increased future value of Siliconix and its assets, which they have not disclosed to Siliconix's public stockholders.
+Moreover, despite their duty to maximize shareholder value, the defendants have clear and material conflicts of interest and are acting to better their own interests at the expense of Siliconix's public shareholders. - 84.
+The Proposed Transaction is wrongful, unfair and harmful to Siliconix's public stockholders, and represents an effort by defendants to aggrandize their own financial position and interests at the expense of and to the detriment of Class members. - 85.
+The self-dealing, conflicts of interest and conduct harmful to the interests of the shareholders result from at least the following; - (a) The exchange ratio offered to the public shareholders is inadequate; - (b) It is in Vishay's interest to acquire the Company's shares at the lowest possible ratio, at 2.9 shares of Vishay common stock for each outstanding share of Siliconix common stock.
+The realizable value from growth and a recovery of the Company's historic performance is far in excess of the value reflected in the aforementioned exchange ratio; and - (c) The Siliconix Board is fraught with conflicts.
 It consists of and is controlled by defendants, who have caused Siliconix to agree to the inadequate terms of the Proposed Transaction to deter more lucrative and fair offers for Siliconix shareholders.

-55. Vishay timed its offer to take advantage of the decline in the market price of Siliconix's stock.
-The offer has the effect of capping the market for Siliconix's stock to facilitate Vishay's plan to obtain the public interest in Siliconix as cheaply as possible.

-56. Under the circumstances, the director defendants are obligated to maximize the value of Siliconix to the shareholders.
+Timothy Talbert, a member of the special committee, has a close relationship with defendant Zandman, and as Vishay's banker, helped Zandman and Vishay finance Vishay's early acquisitions. - 86.
+Vishay timed its offer to take advantage of the decline in the market price of Siliconix's stock.
+The offer has the effect of capping the market for Siliconix's stock to facilitate Vishay's plan to obtain the public interest in Siliconix as cheaply as possible. - 87.
+Under the circumstances, the director defendants are obligated to maximize the value of Siliconix to the shareholders.
 The Class members are being deprived of their right to a fair and unbiased process to sell or combine the Company and the opportunity to obtain maximum value and terms for their interests, without preferential treatment to the insiders.

-57. As a result of defendants' unlawful actions, plaintiff and the other members of the Class will be damaged in that they will not receive their fair portion of the value of Siliconix's assets and business and will be prevented from obtaining the real value of their equity ownership of the Company.

-58. In light of the foregoing, the Individual Defendants must, as their fiduciary obligations require:

-• Undertake an appropriate evaluation of Siliconix's worth as an acquisition candidate.
+- 88. As a result of defendants' unlawful actions, plaintiff and the other members of the Class will be damaged in that they will not receive their fair portion of the value of Siliconix's assets and business and will be prevented from obtaining the real value of their equity ownership of the Company. - 89.
+In light of the foregoing, the Individual Defendants must, as their fiduciary obligations require: - Undertake an appropriate evaluation of Siliconix's worth as an acquisition candidate.